MJ Melendez Player Props: Royals vs. Dodgers

 MJ Melendez At The Plate

-- Melendez has 13 doubles, two triples, six home runs and 32 walks while hitting .213.
+- Melendez is hitting .209 with 13 doubles, two triples, six home runs and 32 walks.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.